folio-org/stripes-smart-components/lib/SearchAndSort/readme.md

 renderNavigation | function | Renders a component at the top of the first section (filters) to be used as navigation.
-Default `noop`. initialResultCount | number | The number of records to fetch when a new search is executed (including the null search that is run when the module starts). resultCountIncrement | number | The amount by which to increase the number of records when scrolling close to the bottom of the loaded list. viewRecordComponent | component | A React component that displays a record of the appropriate type in full view.
+Default `noop`. initialResultCount | number | The number of records to fetch when a new search is executed (including the null search that is run when the module starts). resultCountIncrement | number | The amount by which to increase the number of records when scrolling close to the bottom of the loaded list. resultCountMessageKey | string | Override the default translation key for the result count message (defaults to something like `17 records found`) viewRecordComponent | component | A React component that displays a record of the appropriate type in full view.
 This is invoked with a specific set of properties that ought also to be documented, but for now, see the example of [`<ViewUser>` in ui-users](https://github.com/folio-org/ui-users/blob/master/ViewUser.js). viewRecordPathById | function | A function that takes an id and returns a path to link brief records to.
 Used in lieu of `viewRecordComponent` createRecordPath | string | Path to link the "New" button to rather than use `editRecordComponent`.